petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

-Most systems, such as Autoconf and CMake, do not actually run tests in a batch environment, but rather require a direct specification, in CMake a “platform file”.
+Most systems, such as Autoconf and CMake, do not actually run tests in a batch environment, but rather require a direct specification, in CMake a "platform file".
 This requires a human expert to write and maintain the platform file.
 Alternatively, BuildSystem submits a dynamically generated set of tests to the batch system, enabling automatic cross-configuration and cross-compilation.